debanjan-G/debanjan-G/README.md

 ---

 ## 💫 About Me
 I'm Debanjan Ghosal, a 3rd-year engineering student and developer specializing in Next.js.
-I prefer frontend work but can also handle backend development with Node.js and MongoDB.
+I prefer frontend work but can also handle backend development with Node.js and express.

 - 🔭 I’m currently working on **Full-Stack Projects**
 - 🌱 I’m currently learning **Next.js**